argonne-lcf/user-guides/docs/theta/compiling-and-linking/theta-example-program-makefile.md

 # Example Program and Makefile for Theta

-Here is a simple example program and makefile for building on XC40 systems.
-When you compile your code for our XC40 systems, you are normally cross-compiling for the compute nodes (Intel Xeon Phi 2nd Generation [KNL]), rather than directly compiling for the login nodes (non-KNL).
+Here is a simple example program and makefile for building on the ALCF's Theta system.
+When you compile your code for Theta, you are normally cross-compiling for the compute nodes (Intel Xeon Phi 2nd Generation [KNL]), rather than directly compiling for the login nodes (non-KNL).
 The default, you are using the Intel compiler suite.
 We also provide the Cray, GNU, and Clang compiler suites via modules.

 ## ##C Program
 ```